Audience and Message

 - Seasonal engagement pieces

 By determining your audience, message and communication vehicle, you have laid much of the groundwork that will guide your video production.
 Now it’s time to document your efforts in a creative brief or outline and dig into the essential building blocks of your project.
+Be sure to plan for creating audio descriptions, video captions, and an accessible transcript.

 As engaging as video can be, it is also a challenging medium that requires substantial planning and collaboration.
 Great video production should be driven by collaboration, propelled by buy-in from stakeholders, and shaped by constructive feedback.
 It is truly interdisciplinary and should involve writers, designers, videographers and multimedia producers.
 In short: Don’t make your video in a vacuum, because it won’t be distributed in a vacuum.

 You’ve already talked with key stakeholders about who your audience is, what your message is, and what you are hoping to achieve.
 Document the shared understanding that has come from those conversations in the form of a creative brief or outline that will guide the development and implementation of the video project.
+Be sure to plan for accessibility, including creating audio descriptions, captions, and/or a transcript.

 What to Film

-UofSC is filled with beautiful places and fascinating people.
+The university is filled with beautiful places and fascinating people.
 It’s important that we let those strengths shine through, simply and authentically.
 An expensive camera is not necessary; just make sure your image is stable and well-composed, your audio is clear and uncluttered, and then let our engaging people and places do the talking.

-UofSC’s photography library divides our assets into the subject areas of People, Place,
+The photography library divides our assets into the subject areas of People, Place,

 Spirit and Details — and it’s helpful to think of your video footage in a similar